New Ford Academy

 - A referral system operates, but pupils can self-refer if they feel the need. · This is fully staffed by adults who are familiar with the children and their families.

-Financial Resources The SEN budget is set each financial year.
+The SEND budget is set each financial year.
 Additional support and resources are provided using this allocation to meet each individual’s needs.
-Teaching staff and the SEN department liaise with the School Business Manager when additional requirements are identified and resources are provided.
+Teaching staff and the SEND department liaise with the School Business & Operations Manager when additional requirements are identified and resources are provided.

 - £1,320 for primary-aged pupils

-a) has been looked after for 1 day or more:
+- Has been looked after for 1 day or more

 - How is the decision made about what type and how much support my child/young person will receive?